-Dissociative Identity Disorder (DID) Support Group for Families For those supporting a family member who has Dissociative Identity Disorder, this free peer-led closed group will meet every Monday from 7 to 8:30 pm for 12 weeks.
-(As of May 10, 2018, starting date TBD) For further information, contact Ethel Humphreys at 613-739-8863, or by Email at firstname.lastname@example.org.
-This program is sponsored by and meets at the Ottawa Anxiety and Trauma Clinic, a private practice, fee for service clinic that specializes in the provision of mental health services related to psychological trauma.
+Dissociative Identity Disorder Support Group for Families This is a free peer-led group for those supporting a family member who has Dissociative Identity Disorder, which was previously known as multiple personality disorder.
+This program is sponsored by the Ottawa Anxiety and Trauma Clinic, a private practice, fee for service clinic that specializes in the provision of mental health services related to psychological trauma.
+For information, click here.

 Informed Choices about Depression A resource developed by a team of researchers, professionals, and young adults to answer the questions many people have about Depression, it provides up-to-date information based on the best available research.

 Institute for Advancements in Mental Health (IAM) (formerly called The Schizophrenia Society of Ontario) offers programs and services across the province that support, educate, engage, and empower individuals, families, and communities impacted by schizophrenia and psychotic illness.